lakshaya22/rapido/README.md

 1. npm install
 2. npm run localstart

-After doing guip serve u can open the application at localhost:8080
+After doing this u can open the application at localhost:8080